byu-cpe/ecen192/_labs/02_breadboard.md

 </figure>

 NOTES:
   - Notice the <strong> tags are empty in the <figcaption> block.
-The uses these to handle the nametags.
+The script uses these to handle the nametags.
   - If you want to copy and past the shape above, you may, but remove the {% raw %} {% endraw%} tags in the <img src> block.
 -->